-- 3. Interest rate risk: Risk associated with investments in fixed-income products.
-Therefore, if interest rates increase, the net asset value of the SICAV may decline. - 4.
-Credit risk: Risk of credit quality deterioration or default of an issuer present in the portfolio or default of a counterparty to an OTC transaction (swap, repo).
+3. Interest rate risk:

+Risk associated with investments in fixed-income products.
+Therefore, if interest rates increase, the net asset value of the SICAV may decline;

+- 4. Credit risk: the risk of a deterioration in the credit quality of, or a default by, an issuer included in the portfolio, or a default by a counterparty to an over-the-counter transaction (swap or repurchase agreement).
 As such, in the event of an increase in credit spreads, any long exposure to credit risk may result in a fall in the SICAV's net asset value.
 Similarly, in the event of a decrease in credit spreads, any short exposure to credit risk may result in a decline in the net asset value of the SICAV.
-Nevertheless, exposure to high-yield debt shall not represent more than 20% of assets.

-- 5. Foreign exchange risk: The holder may be exposed to foreign exchange risk up to a maximum of 100%.
-Some assets are expressed in a currency other than the SICAV's accounting currency; changes in exchange rates may therefore cause the net asset value of the UCITS to decline. - 6.
-Counterparty risk: The UCITS may use securities financing transactions and/or forward financial instruments (over-the-counter derivatives).
+Nevertheless, exposure to high-yield debt shall not represent more than 20% of assets. - 5.
+Foreign exchange risk: The holder may be exposed to foreign exchange risk up to a maximum of 100%.
+Some assets are expressed in a currency other than the SICAV's accounting currency; changes in exchange rates may therefore cause the net asset value of the UCITS to decline; - 6.
+Counterparty risk: - The UCITS may use securities financing transactions and/or forward financial instruments (over-the-counter derivatives).
 These transactions, entered into with a counterparty, expose the UCITS to a risk of the counterparty's default, which may cause the net asset value of the UCITS to decline.
 Nevertheless, the counterparty risk may be limited by the collateral pledged to the UCITS in accordance with the regulations in force. - 7.
 Risk associated with securities financing transactions: In addition to the counterparty risk previously mentioned, the use of these techniques and the management and reuse of the associated collateral involve certain specific risks such as: the potential lack of liquidity in any of the instruments used; potential risks regarding the legal documentation, the application of the contracts, and their limits; operational and custodial risks; a risk of incorrect valuation; and counterparty risk.
 If use of these transactions proves to be inadequate, ineffective, or a failure due to market conditions, the UCI may suffer significant losses that will have a negative effect on its net asset value. - 8.
 Risk that the performance of the UCITS does not comply with its objectives. - 9.
-Risk of capital loss: Shareholders have no capital guarantee. - 10.
+Risk of capital loss: shareholders have no capital guarantee. - 10.
 Liquidity risk: Risk associated with low liquidity in certain underlying markets, which makes them vulnerable to substantial buy/sell flows. - 11.
-Risk related to extra-financial (ESG) criteria: The incorporation of sustainability risks into the investment process as well as responsible investing are based on the use of non-financial criteria.
+Risk related to extra-financial (ESG) criteria:

+The incorporation of sustainability risks into the investment process as well as responsible investing are based on the use of non-financial criteria.
 Their application may lead to the exclusion of issuers, meaning market opportunities may be lost.
 As a result, the performance of the UCITS may be higher or lower than that of a UCITS that does not incorporate these criteria.